 Serve:

-• Assemble the burgers by slathering the toasted buns with the umami aioli and stacking on the lettuce, grilled venison burgers, and topping them with a pickle, the cooked bacon, crispy shallots, and top with the toasted remaining half of the bun.
+• Assemble the burgers by slathering the toasted buns with the garlic aioli and stacking on the lettuce, grilled venison burgers, and topping them with a pickle, the cooked bacon, crispy shallots, and top with the toasted remaining half of the bun.

 Bun, Red Leaf lettuce, pickle, Bacon